gbsandeep/XmlSorter/README.md

   -o, --outputfile    Required.
 Output file with sorted XML data.

   -d, --depth         Positive integer value to indicate the depth of the XML
-                      tree to be processed.
-Default is to parse the entire tree.
+                      tree to be sorted.
+Default is to sort the entire tree.

   -l, --log           Log level.
 Error = 0, Warning = 1, Info = 2, Log = 3.